Use wood circles, foam cones, and paint to make the cutest little Halloween garland ever! It's made of little witch hats. Fun for kids too.

 Take your skewer and poke a hole at the top of each witches hat.
 Create a needle using a piece of wire and use that to thread your embroidery floss or ribbon through the holes.
 Tie the floss loosely after you thread it through each hat before you add the next one.

-Hang your garland and enjoy this Halloween season!
+Hang your Halloween garland and enjoy this holiday season!